 The idea is that circuit breaker lockdowns are less damaging to the economy, education and people’s mental health as they allow people to plan ahead for restrictions.

 However, it’s debatable as to how effective they really are.
-Whether these lockdowns work or not entirely depends on how severe the rules are and how much people stick to them during the circuit breaker lockdown.
+Whether these lockdowns work or not entirely depends on how severe the rules are and how much people stick to them during the time that they’re enforced.

 What is a firebreak lockdown?